What to Do When Someone Is Missing: Practical Steps on How to Find a Missing Person

 What is considered a missing person?

-Who is Considered a Missing Person?
+Who Is a Missing Person?

-What to Do if Someone is Missing 24 Hours?
+What to Do If Someone Is Missing?

 What Steps Should be Taken to Find a Missing Person?

-• check with the police and hospitals to see if the individual is being held, or if someone matching the missing person’s description has been found;
+• Check with the police and hospitals to see if the individual is being held, or if someone matching the missing person’s description has been found;

-• circulate information about the missing person’s physical appearance, vehicle, and potential whereabouts (college campus, place of work, usual hangouts);
+• Circulate information about the missing person’s physical appearance, vehicle, and potential whereabouts (college campus, place of work, usual hangouts);

-• check public records like police arrests, homeless shelter rolls, and, depending on how long the person has been missing, birth and death records, court records, or search by name or alias on RecordsFinder.com to locate new addresses.
+• Check public records like police arrests, homeless shelter rolls, and, depending on how long the person has been missing, birth and death records, court records, or search by name or alias on RecordsFinder.com to locate new addresses.

 Police may not be able to locate your missing loved one, but a private investigator is more likely to use all of their efforts to solve your case.
 Find a trustworthy private investigator by asking police if they know of any who are honest and effective, ask individuals for references, and check with families who have used the investigator in the past.